Carl: Well, it is a cartoon, sir.

 If it's made ambiguous whether or not the fourth wall is being broken, it's Leaning on the Fourth Wall.
 If something slams into the screen and literally breaks it, it's Camera Abuse or Interface Screw.
-If the characters are attempting to use, or implied to have used, the fourth wall to escape into the real world, it's The Fourth Wall Will Not Protect You.
+If the characters are attempting to use, or implied to have used, the fourth wall to escape into the real world, especially with malicious intent, it's The Fourth Wall Will Not Protect You.

 - Anime & Manga

 - Video Games

 - Web Original